 Research activities are carried out in three themes: Individual Development focuses on developmental and learning processes of children.
 Adaptive Education is concerned with the identification of children's specific living and learning conditions and determine the extent to which educational programmes take these contexts into consideration.
 Projects in the research theme of Professionalization explore the competencies, orientations, and attitudes of educators and teachers in daycare facilities, kindergartens, and elementary schools.

 The IDeA lab offers its researchers facilities and personnel to support a wide variety of behavioral and neurocognitive studies.

-The IDeA Center is co-ordinated and administrated at the German Institute for International Educational Research (DIPF).
+The IDeA Center is co-ordinated and administrated at the DIPF | Leibniz Institute for Research and Information in Education.

-Scientific coordinator: Prof. Dr. Marcus Hasselhorn
+Scientific coordinator: Prof. Dr. Florian Schmiedek

 Head of IDeA coordination: